zowe/docs-site/docs/user-guide/zwe-init-subcommand-overview.md

 # zwe init subcommand overview

+Review this article to learn about the individual subcommands executed in `zwe init`.
 Based on your use case, you may choose to run the subcommands of `zwe init` individually rather than running all of these commands together.
 Review this article to get started with using `zwe init` subcommands.

-:::note
+:::important
 Some of the following `zwe init` subcommands require elevated permissions.
 See the required roles associated with each of these commands.
 :::